 Pupils needing SEND support are included in all activities available at the school, including educational visits and residential trips.
-Risk assessments are written by class teachers, with SEND needs included.
+Risk assessments are written by class teachers, with SEND needs included and considered.
 All children with an EHC Plan will have their designated teaching assistant on a one-to-one basis during the visit if necessary.
 If there are any additional needs for visits then there will be an individual package/plan set up.
 Parents are also welcome to visit the site if necessary.

 Children's SEND requirements are shared with external staff if they attend after-school clubs so that strategies can be put in place to accommodate them.
 If necessary, activities are adapted to suit the individual needs of pupils with SEND.
 During lunchtimes at HBJ, we have play leaders to teach skills and games to all pupils.
-We also have a small area called the 'Play-Zone' where children who experience difficulties outside can play in a smaller area with structured activities.
+We also have a small area where children who experience difficulties outside can play in a smaller area with structured activities.
 At lunchtimes and after school, we have a wide variety of activities that all pupils are able to access.
+In addition to this, we also offer a quiet classroom designated as the 'Chillout Zone' for those children who find that their sensory of emotional needs require a quieter environment to the playground.
+Clubs are run most lunchtimes to allow children access to a more purposeful environment if needed.